 I made a range of commitments in this field, with more success in some areas than others.

-I was doing well here – well on track to achieve it… And then I had hernia surgery after a fairly dramatic helicopter mountain rescue, and lost two months of pretty much anything fun.
+I was doing well here – well on track to achieve it… And then I had hernia surgery after a fairly dramatic helicopter mountain rescue, and lost two months of pretty much anything fun and I lost a lot of testosterone gains, so if you’re like me this testosterone replacement therapy clinic in West Palm can help you.
 Below is the obligatory helicopter rescue photo…

 As you can see on the graph below, my final total was just a smidge short of 4000km.